The break statement is an early exit mechanism from the iterative loops like for and while. break is one of the keywords in Python.

 When a break statement is executed it terminates the immediate enclosing loop.
+The control is transferred to the next statement following the loop.

 Similar to continue, the break statement as well cannot appear without a scope of a for or while construct.